Falcon Express (film)

-Falcon Express (known as Pets on a Train in the United States and United Kingdom) is a 2025 French animated action comedy film produced by TAT Productions and Apollo Films, directed by Benoît Daffis and Jean-Christian Tassy.
-The film's story follows pets trapped on a speeding train plan to stop plans of Hans, a vengeful badger seeking revenge, with the help of Falcon, a raccoon.
+Falcon Express (released as Pets on a Train in the United States, Australia and United Kingdom) is a 2025 French animated action comedy film produced by TAT Productions and Apollo Films, directed by Benoît Daffis and Jean-Christian Tassy.
+The film's story follows pets trapped on a speeding train plan to stop plans of Hans, a badger seeking revenge, with the help of Falcon, a raccoon.

 The film premiered at the Annecy International Animation Film Festival on 12 June 2025, and was released in France on 2 July 2025.
-It was later released in the United States on October 17, 2025.
+It was later released in the United States on 17 October 2025.

 Plot

 Falcon is a raccoon who steals food from various bins and carts to feed his friends on the streets, having been 'raised' by Rico, a pigeon, since he was young (although he tells others he was raised by a falcon, as it sounds cooler; and his real name is Maurice, but he prefers to be called Falcon).
 He accepts an offer from a badger named Hans to collaborate on a train robbery, intending to take the food from the train so that he and his friends can have a Christmas feast.
 Once on board the train, Falcon can hack into the train carriages and allow Hans remote access.
-Hans broadcasts a pre-recorded message ordering all humans to leave the train, and then sets it into motion while the only living things on the train are the pets in the final carriage (as well as the bacteria).
+Hans broadcasts a pre-recorded message ordering all humans to leave the train, and then sets it into motion while the only living things on the train are the pets in the final carriage.
 These include Anna, an anaconda who belongs to a rapper, police dog Rex, Maggie the spotted cat, influencer animals (Candy and Randy), a rabbit couple (Jimi and Janis), a pair of parrots (Croquette / Coco and Judy), a pompous greyhound (Victor), a hamster who lost his mate, a duck, a turtle (Leo), and a clownfish (Momo).

-The animals learn that Hans' target is Rex, as Rex was apparently responsible for Hans being sent to the pound after catching his gang some years ago.
-Maggie, who regularly travels with her owner Christy, notes that while the train's final destination would see them crash into another city, they are likely to crash earlier if they pass over a particular bridge, as this bridge cannot cope with the train's current weight and size.
+The animals learn that Hans' target is Rex, as Rex was apparently responsible for Hans being sent to the pound after he caught Hans' gang some years ago.
+Maggie, who regularly travels with her owner Lisa, notes that while the train's final destination would see them crash into another city, they are likely to crash earlier if they pass over a particular bridge, as this bridge cannot cope with the train's current weight and size.
 She suggests that they can at least successfully cross the bridge if they can get out of the carriage and uncouple the second-class carriages at the train's midpoint.
-Rico can release most of the animals from their cages to travel to the other end of the train, apart from a brief accident where he has to leave the clownfish in a toilet until he can prepare a jar of water after the clownfish's travel case is broken.
+Falcon can release most of the animals from their cages to travel to the other end of the train, apart from a brief accident where the clownfish's travel case is broken, forcing Falcon to leave the clownfish in a toilet until he can prepare a jar of water.